Execute Immediate With INTO Clause

-Statement 1: In the first statement we are assigning a valid SQL query to the variable sql_qry.
+In the first statement we are assigning a valid SQL query to the variable sql_qry.

-Our SELECT statement will return a value which is the total number of rows of employees table.
+Meanwhile our SELECT statement will return a value which is the total number of rows of employees table.
 Using INTO clause of EXECUTE IMMEDIATE statement we will store that returning value into the variable emp_tot.

-Statement 3: The third statement is an output statement using which we are displaying the value of the emp_tot variable back to the user.
+The third statement is an output statement using which we are displaying the value of the emp_tot variable back to the user.

 In case of DML transaction an explicit commit is required as Execute Immediate will not automatically commit a DML transaction.

 An alternative way of writing this execution section is: